Nooskewl/booboo/README_TOOLS.txt

 play_mml is an MML music/SFX player.

-pack_shader needed for d3d only makes a binary shader from source, as the D3DX library for compiling shaders online isn't used.
-Requires DirectX 9 SDK in the path.

-hlsl/ is the required shaders for D3D usage

-These tools need SDL2.dll, located in the root of the BooBoo installation.
+These tools need SDL3.dll, located in the root of the BooBoo installation.